 The financial plan section is where we will include the financial forecast we talked about earlier in this guide.

-Now that you have a clear idea of the content of a newspapers stall business plan, let's look at some of the tools you can use to create yours.
+Now that you have a clear idea of the content of a newspaper stall business plan, let's look at some of the tools you can use to create yours.

-What tool should I use to write my newspapers stall's business plan?
+What tool should I use to write my newspaper stall's business plan?

-In this section, we will be reviewing the two main options for writing a newspapers stall business plan efficiently:
+In this section, we will be reviewing the two main options for writing a newspaper stall business plan efficiently:

 - Using specialized software,